rocketbro/rocketbro.github.io/_projects/loom-interface/index.md

 <br>

 Loom: LLM Interface is the first Loom designed for mobile platforms, and is currently in development for iOS.
 [Join the Discord for beta access](https://discord.gg/JtJeug6mFY).
+Loom is currently proprietary.
+[Contact me](mailto:asher@asherpope.com) to discuss any code related questions.

 ### What Is A Loom Interface?
 A Loom Interface, introduced in a 2021 paper by Reynolds and McDonell, is an approach to interacting with language models that allows users to explore multiple continuations of any conversation point, creating a tree-like structure of parallel exchanges.
 Read more about the theory on the [OpenLoom Project Page](/projects/openloom).